getgud-io/getgud-docs/sdk-commands.md

 ```cpp
 std::string gameGuid = GetgudSDK::StartGame(serverGuid, gameMode, serverLocation);
 ```
-* `serverGuid` - a unique name of your game server - String, Alphanumeric, 36 chars max.
+* `serverGuid` - a unique name of your game server - String, Alphanumeric, max 36 chars.
-* `gameMode` - the mode of the game (each mode has a separate AI learning processes) - String, Alphanumeric, 36 chars max.
+* `gameMode` - the mode of the game (each mode has a separate AI learning processes) - String, Alphanumeric, max 36 chars.
-* `serverLocation` - a name/ip of your game server's location - String, Alphanumeric, 36 chars max.
+* `serverLocation` - a name/ip of your game server's location - String, Alphanumeric, max 36 chars.

 #### StartGame(titleId, privateKey, serverGuid, gameMode, serverLocation)